Marine transfer operations

+Marine Transfer Operations (MTO) are conducted at ports worldwide to move liquid cargoes, including petroleum products, between tanker ships, barges, and marine terminals.
+Once a vessel is securely moored, a transfer connection (either a rigid loading arm or a flexible hose) is established between the shore’s valve header and the vessel’s manifold.

 Tanker ship arriving at a Marine Terminal.

 Person-in-charge

+The transfer of petroleum products and other hazardous liquids must be supervised by qualified personnel both on the vessel and on the shore.
+The vessel’s Person-in-Charge (PIC) is responsible for the safe operation of the transfer on board, while the shore PIC oversees operations at the terminal.

 The person-in-charge on the dock is called a Loading master-PIC and the person-in charge on the barge will be the Tankerman-PIC.
 The person-in-charge on a tanker ship will be the deck officer who monitors the transfer of product in the cargo control room.
-All persons-in-charge must have special training in order to obtain the proper credentials such as licensing and endorsement on their merchant mariner documents.
+Qualification requirements for these personnel vary by jurisdiction, but internationally recognized standards, such as those established by the International Maritime Organization (IMO), require training and certification appropriate to the type of cargo being handled.